JAlcocerT/JAlcocerT/content/blog/entrep-flaskcms2.md

 > The vibe coded gradient in the landing of these flask web apps is veeery nice

 ---

 ## Conclusions

-Its definitely hard to sale sth to people.
+Its definitely **hard to complete a sale** to people.

+Specially this kind of 121 custom projects.

+Where too much customization and everything is possible because I know you.

 I believe in some podcast from A. Hormozi he says: *Sell to rich people, they pay more/better*